 - Formaldehyde irritates the eyes, skin, and mucous membranes and is known to trigger allergies.
 When inhaled, it may also increase the risk of sinonasal and nasopharyngeal cancer.

 The FDA sets strict limits for both substances.
 A maximum of 2.5 mg melamine and 15 mg formaldehyde may be contained per kilogram of food.
-However, when melamine plastic is heated in the microwave or filled with tea that is too hot, those thresholds could be quickly exceeded as the toxic substances pass into the food or drink.
+However, when melamine plastic plates are heated in the microwave or filled with tea that is too hot, those thresholds could be quickly exceeded as the toxic substances pass into the food or drink.

 Cooking utensils such as spoons, spatulas, and tongs are also widely available in melamine plastic.
 They should never be left in the pots or pans during cooking because of the risk of melamine and formaldehyde contamination.
 It is best not to use cookware made of melamine plastic and simply stick to wood.

 Manufacturers are not usually mandated to indicate exactly which substances they use in their plastic products.
-This often makes it impossible to know which other toxins could be released from melamine tableware.
+This often makes it impossible to know which other toxins could be released from melamine plates.
 One frequent offender is nonylphenol, which is used to keep plastics stable in sunlight and heat.
 When ingested by humans, it is rapidly metabolized.
 Nonylphenol should be avoided because it is an endocrine disruptor and xenoestrogen.

-Reason 4: Recycling melamine plastics is difficult
+Reason 4: Recycling Melamine Dinnerware is Difficult

 Due to its durable nature, melamine plastic is not biodegradable.
 It is also very difficult to recycle.
 Normally, plastics are shredded during the recycling process and then reformed under heat.
 Melamine plastic can be shredded but cannot be reformed with heat.
 Because it cannot be easily recycled, it is generally sorted out as hazardous waste.
 Researchers are currently working on complex chemical processes to dissolve melamine plastics into powder.
 The powder could then be mixed with other materials to form new products.
 However, at this time, to prevent melamine dishes from ending up in landfills or waste incinerators, they are best avoided.

 The Best Melamine Alternatives

 - Stainless Steel: These sturdy, long-lasting, and heat-resistant products are perfect for your picnic or camping trip.
 There is a wide variety of stainless steel products available, including bottles, cutlery, lunch boxes, and even bottles made for children.
 With these sustainable options, there’s no more need for melamine plates.

 Want to learn more about green living?
-Check us out on social media for more tips and tricks.
+Check us out on social media for more tips and tricks!

 - Life without Plastic: Easy Tips for Everyone